 How to Protect Your Home Security Camera From Being Hacked

-Security cameras that are online are easy to hack.
+Security cameras connected to the internet are easy to hack.
 Here's how to stop a breach before it happens.

-While smart security cameras are handy, they have a dark side, too.
+While smart security cameras are handy, they have downsides, too.
 You’ve probably seen scary headlines about people hacking home security cameras.
-For example, a family’s camera was hacked, then used to scare the family into thinking that the United States was under a missile attack.
-In another incident, a child’s bedroom security camera and talked to the child.
+In one, a family’s camera was hacked, then used to scare them into thinking the United States was under a missile attack.
+In another incident, a stranger hacked into a child’s bedroom security camera and talked to the child.

 Is Your Security Camera Vulnerable to Hackers?